JuDFTteam/aiida-fleur/README.md

 merge_parameter.py | Methods to handle parameterData nodes, i.e merge them.
 Which is very useful for all-electron codes, because instead of pseudo potentialsfamilies you can create now families of parameter nodes for the periodic table. xml_util.py | All xml functions that are used, by parsers and other tools are in here.
 Some are 'general' some a very specific to Fleur. read_cif.py | This can be used as stand-alone to create StructureData nodes from .cif files from an directory tree.
+...

 ## Installation Instructions <a name="Installation"></a>

-From the aiida-fleur folder use:
+From the aiida-fleur folder (after downloading the code, recommended) use:

     $ pip install .
     # or which is very useful to keep track of the changes (developers)